siomarapantarotto/software-development-risk-management/README.md

 ## Expected Results

-- improvement of the products and services developed
+- Improvement of the products and services developed

-- increased productivity of the product development process
+- Increased productivity of the product development process

-- deliveries on schedule
+- Deliveries on schedule

 - etc...